WebKit/explainers/model/README.md

 While HTML supports the notion of taking an element fullscreen, browsers may want to offer yet more immersive experiences that require going beyond the page itself, one example would be to present the model in augmented reality to allow the user to visualize it at real scale in the user's immediate surroundings.
-To support this, new DOM APIs may be added or the existing HTML fullscreen API extended via more [FullscreenOptions](https://fullscreen.spec.whatwg.org/#dictdef-fullscreenoptions) properties.
+To support this, new DOM APIs may be added or the existing HTML Fullscreen API extended via more [FullscreenOptions](https://fullscreen.spec.whatwg.org/#dictdef-fullscreenoptions) properties.

 ## DOM Events